simple-ee/mBMS/Setup/README.md

 The last value is the under-voltage threshold limit so the discharging mosfet will stop discharging if the voltage of the pack goes below this value.

+7. Last step is to set the offset zero current commands.
+This automatically eliminates any offset that will show a positive or negative current value when no load is connected.
+    1. Enter the following in serial monitor:
+    ```c++
+    1011
+    ```

 Now you are ready to use the Protection Board.